sdetweil/MMM-Config/README.md

           "draggable":false,       // if you want the user to be able to reorganize the list, set to true (default) "items": {
-            "type": "fieldset",    // collection of fields with header "items": [             // start of list of fields to show in this connection
+            "type": "fieldset",    // collection of fields with header "items": [             // start of list of fields to show in this collection
 			                       // the field display will be taken from the schema definition , string, number, .....
               {
                 "title": "when to show",